 This was extremely fitting because in the annals of modern horology, there is no brand more synergistically associated with the perpetual calendar wristwatch.
 Patek Philippe was the very first to create a perpetual calendar wristwatch in 1925, the first to create a retrograde perpetual calendar wristwatch in 1937, and the very first to produce a perpetual calendar wristwatch in series in 1941 with the legendary reference 1526.
 It was the first to create a sweep seconds perpetual calendar wristwatch in 1944 with the reference 1591 and the first to serially produce this complication in 1951 with the reference 2497.
 It was also the first to create a self-winding perpetual calendar beginning in 1962 with the iconic reference 3448; it would take a full 16 years before another Swiss watchmaker could match this achievement.
-In addition, Patek was the first to create a perpetual calendar chronograph in 1941 and the first to create a perpetual calendar watch with leap-year indicator in 1975.
+In addition, Patek was also the first to create a perpetual calendar chronograph in 1941.

 Today, Patek Philippe continues to be the unrivalled master of this complication with no less than three different systems for displaying the calendar information.
 The first is using the classic combination of two in-line apertures for day and date, combined with subdials for the remaining information.
 The second is using a full array of subdials.
 And the third is using a total of three in-line apertures for day, date and month, and featuring an instantaneous changeover of information.
 At the moment, this third format is only combined with complications such as a chronograph minute repeater as in reference 5208.
 As such, no other Swiss maison can claim greater legitimacy in the creation of perpetual calendar wristwatches, or possesses a more beautiful history with this extraordinary complication.
 The focus of this article is to detail Patek’s journey with the perpetual calendar, from its first watch to feature this mechanism to its most recent.